If you have Just One Day in Lisbon – How would your Itinerary look?

 If you’re up for another beer, there are plenty of little late night shops where you can buy 1 liter Super Bock for under 2 euros what is much cheaper than to buy them in Bairro Alto, the up-town.
 Before experiencing the very unique atmosphere of Bairro Alto, let’s go to a miradouro.
 What else?
 Miradouro de Santa Catarina is located in Chiado, in the same street as the famous funicular Elevador da Bica.
 It offers the best view exposed to the Ponte 25 de Abril, especially when it’s dark, the bridge is lit by the surrounding city lights.

 The spot is highly frequented.
-It seems like everybody comes here to start the night.
+It seems like everybody comes together here to start the night.
 Above all, it’s a popular spot to smoke and drink.
 A platform offers a nice opportunity to sit, the people are welcoming and sometimes there are street musicians.
-There is a quiosque and also free toilets as long as the quiosque is opened.
+There is a kiosk and also free toilets as long as the belonging kiosk is opened.

 Late Evening, 11pm – night out at Bairro Alto

-During the day, nobody would expect that the confusing streets of Bairro Alto, filled with bars, food places and music, can become so alive as they are in the late evenings.
+During the day, nobody would expect that the confusing streets of Bairro Alto, filled with bars, food places and music, can become so alive as they do in the late evenings.

-The best time to head to Bairro Alto is normally after midnight when the narrow streets are crowded by people moving from bar to bar and refilling their cups.
+The best time to head to Bairro Alto is normally after midnight when the narrow streets are crowded by people moving from bar to bar and refilling their cups at each stop.
 A summer night in Lisbon starts and ends in Bairro Alto they say.
-Somewhere lost in a bar of which you cannot remember the name anymore.
-When you talked to so many different kinds of people that you don’t know the next day which story belonged to who.
+Somewhere lost in a bar of which you cannot remember the name anymore the next day.
+When you talked to so many different kinds of people that you can hardly remember which story belonged to who.
 All you will remember is that feeling what makes you feel happy and sad at the same time – Saudade.

-This was a Saturday in Lisbon – it’s okay if you skipped some parts or replaced with something else to see or do.
-Anyway one Saturday is not enough to really understand and get used to the city’s soul.
+This was a Saturday in Lisbon – it’s okay if you skipped some parts or replaced them with something else to see or do.
+Anyways, one Saturday is not enough to really understand and catch the city’s soul.
 Nevertheless, it’s enough to fall in love with every single corner.